 Your profiles are your offsite content engines.
 Compare your presence against theirs.
 If you are missing a social account, users will find your competition over you.
 Each social account creates inbound links that will help to establish the credibility of your brand.

 Your blog is your onsite content engine.
-If you are only just introducing a blog section, start by aiming to blog once a week.
+If you are only just introducing a blog section, start by aiming to blog once a month.
 Build a content plan with a view to increasing your postings to once a week.
 However, do not blog just for the sake of blogging.
-Your content should always be useful and valuable that people want to link to.
+Your content should always be useful and valuable to encourage users to link to it.

-The more quality content your domain holds, the greater the opportunity to rank higher for related search queries, helping to build your inbound link profile.
+The more quality content your domain holds, the greater the opportunity to rank higher for related search queries that in turn will help to build your inbound link profile.
 Lower bounce rates and returning visitors are a good indication that you are producing quality content.
-Strengthening the authority of your domain as a whole flags you as a credible and trustworthy source to Google.
+Strengthening the authority of your domain as a whole will flag you as a credible and trustworthy source to Google.

 Integrate your online and offline content.
 Include social “connect” and “share” buttons so that your readers can easily connect with your brand and share your content to reach more potential customers and increase brand awareness.
 If you have written a great piece of content, announce it across your social media accounts.